Skip to main content

 9. Conserve your strength and seek shelter if necessary

-• Don't wait to seek shelter until you're exhausted.
+• Seek shelter before you're exhausted.

 Share article: